sguisasola/sguisasola.github.io/_pages/teaching.md

 nav_order: 1
 ---

 Teaching is a fundamental component in scholarly activity that allows one to inspire and share knowledge with the next generation of thinkers and scientists.
 I thoroughly enjoy teaching and have sought opportunities since I first became an undergraduate mathematics tutor in college.
-Bellow is a summary of my teaching activities, organized by institution.
+Below is a summary of my teaching activities, organized by institution.

 <div class="card mt-3">
   <div class="p-3">